magic0whi/hexo-blog/source/_posts/zh-cn/computer/vim-usage.md

 - The buffer list.
 - Global variables.

-`:wv ~/.viminfo_extra` Save Viminfo file
+- `:`{`w`,`r`}`v ~/.viminfo_extra` Save / Viminfo file
-`:rv ~/.viminfo_extra` or `$ vim -i ~/.viminfo_extra` Load Viminfo file, you can also load a Viminfo file from the terminal.
+- `$ vim -i ~/.viminfo_extra` Load Viminfo file from terminal.
-`$ vim -i NONE`     Start Vim without Viminfo.
+- `$ vim -i NONE` Start Vim without Viminfo.
 To make it permant, you can add `set viminfo="NONE"` in your vimrc file

 `:set viminfo?`
-You will get:
+You will get like as:

 ```plaintext
 !,'100,<50,s10,h
 ```

 This looks cryptic.
 Let's break it down:
 - `!` saves global variables that start with an uppercase letter and don't contain lowercase letters.
   Recall that `g:` indicates a global variable.
 For example, if at some point you wrote the assignment `let g:FOO = "foo"`, Viminfo will save the global variable `FOO`.
 However if you did `let g:Foo = "foo"`, Viminfo will not save this global variable because it contains lowercase letters.
-- `'100` represents marks.
-In this case, Viminfo will save the local marks (a-z) of the last 100 files.
-Be aware that if you tell Viminfo to save too many files, Vim can start slowing down.
+- `'100` saves the local marks (a-z) of the last 100 files.
 1000 is a good number to have.
-- `<50` tells Viminfo how many maximum lines are saved for each register (50 in this case).
-If I yank 100 lines of text into register a (`"ay99j`) and close Vim, the next time I open Vim and paste from register a (`"ap`), Vim will only paste 50 lines max.
+- `<50` maximize 50 lines saved for each register.
 If you don't give maximum line number, *all* lines will be saved.
 If you give it 0, nothing will be saved.
-- `s10` sets a size limit (in kb) for a register.
-In this case, any register greater than 10kb size will be excluded.
+- `s10` size limit (in kb) for each register.
 - `h` disables highlighting (from `hlsearch`) when Vim starts.

+There are more parameters you can set:
+- `:100` stores 100 command-line history.
+- `%` saves and restore the buffer list.
+- `n~/.vim/.viminfo` sets Viminfo file path

 ## Multiple File Operations